Probing many-body dynamics in a two dimensional dipolar spin ensemble

 \subsection{Theoretical framework for decoherence dynamics induced by many-body noise}

-Let us begin by providing a framework for understanding the decoherence dynamics of probe spins coupled to an interacting many-body system~\cite{anderson1953exchange, klauder1962spectral, hu1974theory, salikhov1981theory, fel1996configurational, cucchietti2005decoherence, de_Sousa_2009, wang2012comparison, kubo2012statistical}.
-The dynamics of a single probe spin generically depend on three properties: (i) the nature of the system-probe coupling~\cite{probesystemFN}, (ii) the system's many-body Hamiltonian $H_\textrm{int}$, and (iii) the measurement sequence itself.
-Crucially, by averaging across the dynamics of many such probe spins, one can directly extract global features of the many-body system~[Fig.~\ref{fig:fig1}(b)].
-We distinguish between two types of ensemble averaging which give rise to distinct signatures in the decoherence: (i) an average over {\it many-body trajectories} (i.e.~both spin configurations and dynamics) yields information about the microscopic spin fluctuations (for simplicity, we focus our discussion on the infinite-temperature limit~\cite{temperatureFN}), (ii) an average over \textit{positional randomness} (i.e~random locations of the system's spins) yields information about both dimensionality and disorder.
+We first outline a framework, building upon classic results in NMR spectroscopy, for understanding the decoherence dynamics of probe spins coupled to an interacting many-body system; this will enable us to present a unified theoretical background for understanding the experimental results in subsequent sections~\cite{anderson1953exchange, klauder1962spectral, hu1974theory, salikhov1981theory, fel1996configurational, cucchietti2005decoherence, de_Sousa_2009, kubo2012statistical}.
+The dynamics of a single probe spin generically depend on three properties: (i) the nature of the system-probe coupling, (ii) the system's many-body Hamiltonian $H_\textrm{int}$, and (iii) the measurement sequence itself.
+Crucially, by averaging across the dynamics of many such probe spins, one can extract global features of the many-body system~[Fig.~\ref{fig:fig1}(b)].
+We distinguish between two types of ensemble averaging which give rise to distinct signatures in the decoherence: (i) an average over {\it many-body trajectories} (i.e.~both spin configurations and dynamics) yields information about the microscopic spin fluctuations (for simplicity, we focus our discussion on the infinite-temperature limit, and the analysis can be extended to finite temperature), (ii) an average over \textit{positional randomness} (i.e~random locations of the system spins) yields information about both dimensionality and disorder.

 To be specific, let us consider a single spin-1/2 probe coupled to a many-body ensemble via long-range, $1/r^\alpha$ Ising interactions: